 Sometimes having varying activities and resources will add oomph to whatever novel guide you are using.
 Here are quick extension activities for teaching Of Mice and Men.

 Incorporate nonfiction from Steinbeck.

-You can meet informational text standards with those nonfiction pieces, and students immediately connect the situation to America’s crisis today.
+After you meet informational text standards with those nonfiction pieces, connect the situation to America’s crisis today.